 Woss Lake

-Woss Lake is situated approximately 5 km south of the town of Woss.
-Popular things to do at Woss Lake include fishing, canoeing and kayaking.
+Woss Lake is approximately 5 km south of the town of Woss.
+Popular activities at Woss Lake include fishing, canoeing, and kayaking.
 On the south side of the lake (only accessible by boat or walk-in access), you will find Woss Lake Provincial Park.
 This undeveloped wilderness area is ideal for remote hiking and camping.

 Schoen Lake Provincial Park

 Surrounded by towering mountains, a clear lake, and superb scenery, Schoen Lake Provincial Park is considered by some to be one of the most beautiful parks on Vancouver Island.
-You have access to vehicle-accessible wilderness camping at this lake, great fishing, and an excellent chance of seeing wildlife (be bear and cougar aware!).
+This lake offers vehicle-accessible wilderness camping, great fishing, and an excellent chance to see wildlife (be bear and cougar-aware!).

 Zeballos

-From Little Huson Caves, head back to the main logging road and continue north-west to Zeballos.
+Head back to the main logging road from Little Huson Caves and continue northwest to Zeballos.
 The 40 km gravel road to Zeballos is relatively well-maintained and should take you approximately 1.5 hours from the caves.
-Zeballos is famous for kayaking and salmon fishing opportunities and allows the opportunity to experience the wild west coast of Vancouver Island in a little more rugged way (compared to, say, Tofino or Ucluelet).
+Zeballos is famous for kayaking and salmon fishing opportunities and allows the opportunity to experience the wild west coast of Vancouver Island in a slightly more rugged way (compared to, say, Tofino or Ucluelet).
 Camping and comfortable accommodations are available in the village of Zeballos.

-Have you been to any of these areas?
-Let us in on your experience in the comments below!
+Have you been to Little Huson Caves?
+Let us know about your experience in the comments below!

 If you wish to save this post for future use, don’t forget to Pin it!